alexeilebedev/openacr/README.md

 The home for this project is at https://github.com/alexeilebedev/openacr

-This is OpenACR, an open-source version of acr, which stands for Auto Cross Reference, and its related tools.
+This is OpenACR, an open-source version of acr and amc, powerful and extensible tools for handling configuration data and creating programs.
+(By configuration data, I mean perhaps a thousand tables and a few million records).

 It is the result of over 10 years of development and production use.
-The tools were initially created by Alexei Lebedev at AlgoEngineering with the goal of formalizing construction of low-latency software of higher quality;
-but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.
+The tools were initially created by Alexei Lebedev at AlgoEngineering with the goal of formalizing construction of low-latency & realtime programs, but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.